 YES!
 So long as your current pet is fully vaccinated, spay/neutered, and is pet friendly both on and off leash.
 We ask that you come in and meet the animal you wish to adopt first, to make sure it’s a good match for you and your family.
 At that point, you and our foster parent may bring your pet, (on leash) into the enclosed yard to introduce your pet to the animal you wish to adopt.
 The safety of our foster families and of our dogs is paramount.
 If at any time the host family feels that they, or our pet is in danger, you will be asked to remove your dog from the yard.

-DOGS – NO. We do not adopt out dog/puppy siblings, nor do we recommend that any family have more than one dog under 6 months of age at any given time.
-Littermate syndrome is real, and more people need to be cognizant of the ramifications of raising littermates together.
+NO. We do not adopt out dog/puppy siblings, nor do we recommend that any family have more than one dog under 6 months of age at any given time.
+Littermate syndrome is very real, and it doesn’t just affect siblings.
+More people need to be cognizant of the ramifications of raising littermates together.
 Please do your research.

 WHAT WE ARE LOOKING FOR: